Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Background and Related Work

-In smart homes, Chalhoub et al. examined how product teams at UK companies integrate UX principles into the security \& privacy design of \emph{smart home cameras}, proposing solutions such as customizable privacy settings and transparent user consent mechanisms~\cite{chalhoub2020innovation,chalhoub2024useful}.
-These studies were conducted in a WEIRD context, focused exclusively on one smart home device: smart cameras, and focused primarily on \emph{end-user} experience.
+In smart homes, Chalhoub et al. examined how product teams working in UK companies integrate UX principles into the security and privacy design of \emph{smart home cameras}, proposing solutions such as customizable privacy settings and transparent user consent mechanisms~\cite{chalhoub2020innovation,chalhoub2024useful}.
+These studies were conducted in a WEIRD context, focusing exclusively on a single type of smart home device---smart cameras---and on \emph{end-user experience}.
 They did not study how product teams perceived the privacy concerns of other stakeholders in smart homes, including bystanders, and did not take into account the power dynamics that exist among these groups.
-Zhang and Xie have examined the main activities of and challenges faced by IoT developers—mainly hardware engineers, embedded software developers, and app developers—in Chinese (non-WEIRD) start-ups~\cite{zhang2018toward}.
+Zhang and Xie examined the main activities of and challenges faced by IoT developers---mainly hardware engineers, embedded software developers, and app developers---in Chinese (non-WEIRD) start-ups~\cite{zhang2018toward}.
 Although the study did not focus on security and privacy in the smart home context, and recruited participants only from \emph{startups}, it found that participants frequently overlooked security issues due to limited resources and skills.